stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): What kind of variables are the best to use frequency distributions?
 - *Question* (jcanfield3-stat6250): Are discrete numerical variables more useful than continuous ones when it comes to frequency tables?
 - *Question* (akrishnamurthy-stat6250): Why does frequency distribution work better for categorical values?
+- Question (nshrivastava2-stat6250): While using the SAS Output Delivery System, Can we open the file on the destination without closing the ODS with an appropriate file type?
+- Answer (nshrivastava2-stat6250): No, <ods pdf file="c:/output/salaries.pdf"> is accompanied by <ods pdf close>, in oder to open the file at the destination.